Embedded Networking and Communications

 Back-End Communication Cloud APIs, Analytics Platforms Big data processing, visualization, ML integration Alerts, insights, dashboards, system integration

-ThingSpeak is an IoT analytics platform that allows you to collect, visualize, and analyze live data online.
-You can send data from devices like the ESP32 to the cloud, see real-time graphs, and get alerts.
+ThingSpeak is a cloud-based IoT analytics platform that enables users to collect, visualize, and analyze live data online.
+It allows you to send data from IoT devices, such as the ESP32, to the cloud for real-time monitoring through interactive graphs and alerts.

-I created an account on ThingSpeak.
-The account details are shown in the table below.
+I started by creating an account on ThingSpeak.
+The process is illustrated in the steps below.

-Click “Add Channel” to create a new channel in your dashboard.
-Fill in the Name, Description, and Fields for your channel.
+Click on “Add Channel” to create a new data channel.
+Enter the Name, Description, and required Fields for your channel.

 Testing-IOT_Code